KanColleTool/kcsrv/README.md

 What Currently Works
 --------------------
 - Actually logging in (this is an achievement because of how temperamental KanColle is when it doesn't get the exact response it works back
-    -
+- Main port screen
+- Resources things (furniture, sound, etc)

 FAQ
 ---